Marcel88888/ToDoList/README.md

 "done_date": "2019-05-09 14:33:44" date marked as done (UTC zone)
 }

-- has a `/ todolist` view with POST method, which accepts JSON as input:
+- has a `/todolist` view with POST method, which accepts JSON as input:
 {
 "title": "Conquer the world",
 "done": false,